themindfulbit/difficulties.github.io/_posts/2018-11-04-cloistered.md

 I changed jobs about a year ago and it's had a noticeable impact.

 First, I gained a daily commute of an hour-and-a-half in each direction.
 The commute itself wasn't necessarily new, but instead of doing it once or twice a month, I started doing it every day.
 Three hours is a long time to spend on the road, especially when it's the beautiful desolation of Northern Nevada.
 Still, the experience has proven surprisingly enjoyable.
-Podcast hosts and audiobook performers (with the help of Ovecast and Audible) keep me sane and attentive.
+Podcast hosts and audiobook performers (with the help of Overcast and Audible) keep me sane and attentive.

 Another major change is that I work in a room without an internet connected computer or even a functioning landline telephone.
 I leave all my personal tech behind when I walk in the door.
 Once there, I sit at an anemic Windows machine and wrestle with Microsoft Access and Excel for eight or more hours at a stretch.
 The space I inhabit is off the beaten path and requires a code to enter.
 When my co-workers are out it's not unusual for me to go most of the day without seeing anyone.